Semiprimitive ring

 In algebra, a semiprimitive ring or Jacobson semisimple ring or J-semisimple ring is a ring whose Jacobson radical is zero.
 This is a type of ring more general than a semisimple ring, but where simple modules still provide enough information about the ring.
 Rings such as the ring of integers are semiprimitive, and an artinian semiprimitive ring is just a semisimple ring.
-Semiprimitive rings can be understood as subdirect products of primitive rings, which are described by the Jacobson density theorem.
+Semiprimitive rings can be understood as (possibly infinite) subdirect products of primitive rings, which are described by the Jacobson density theorem.

 Definition

 A ring is called semiprimitive or Jacobson semisimple if its Jacobson radical is the zero ideal.

 A ring is semiprimitive if and only if it has a faithful semisimple left module.
 The semiprimitive property is left-right symmetric, and so a ring is semiprimitive if and only if it has a faithful semisimple right module.

 A ring is semiprimitive if and only if it is a subdirect product of left primitive rings.

 A commutative ring is semiprimitive if and only if it is a subdirect product of fields, (Lam 1995).

 A left artinian ring is semiprimitive if and only if it is semisimple, (Lam 2001).
 Such rings are sometimes called semisimple Artinian, (Kelarev 2002).